Trenzo55/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse as the name implies reverse input 22-users_and_homes print just 2 fields
-100-empty_casks display names of empty files and directories
+100-empty_casks display names of empty files and directories 101-gifs Write a script that lists all the files with a .gif extension in the current directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~